Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 And waited for death.

-But then… something broke the silence and the dark.
+Until… something broke through the silence and the dark.

 The plea echoed through the void.